Embassy of Safety

 Mobility is a necessity, not a goal.
 You depend on it to get the care you need, to get to work, or to relax with your family.
 And there are many more examples.

 Embassy of Circular & Biobased Building

-Sometimes it feels like an impasse: the enormous climate challenge on the one hand and the vast construction task on the other.
-As an Embassy, we take up this challenge.
-We investigate the possibilities of new biobased materials with a high design quality and circular methods such as detachability, modularity and urban mining.
-With the aim of more unique, truly sustainable, life-course-proof homes.
+Sometimes it feels like an impasse: the enormous climate challenge on the one hand and the enormous construction task on the other.
+As the Embassy of Circular & Biobased Building, we take up this challenge.
+We – designers, entrepreneurs, researchers and policymakers – investigate possible solutions and offer new perspectives in the field of circular and biobased design, construction and living.

 Embassy of Water